oliverklee/anagram-finder/README.md

 1. Create a class that reads a list of words from a file and returns it as an array.
 2. Create a class that takes a word and sorts the characters.
 3. Create a class that finds and returns the anagram from an array of words.
+4. Deal with duplicates and empty lines in the file gracefully.
+5. Find the anagrams in a case-insensitive way.
+6. Sort the anagrams alphabetically during output.

 ## About me (Oliver Klee)